4-DAY LONDON ITINERARY: WHAT TO DO AND SEE

 Stop 2: Churchill Arms

 If you are in London (actually in any part of England), you will notice the beautiful pubs and cafes.
-There are flower pots everywhere and I think this adds extra charm to this fun city and lovely country.
+There are flower pots everywhere, and I think this adds extra charm to this fun city and lovely country.

 But the Churchill Arms, close to Notting Hill, is special.
 I am not a fan of pubs, so I did not go in, but looking at this stunning piece display of flowers was breathtaking.

-It is definitely the creme de la creme of amazing-looking pubs and a feast for the eyes – yours and for the Instagram addicts!
+It is definitely the creme de la creme of amazing-looking pubs and a feast for the eyes – yours and the Instagram addicts!

-CONCLUSION: HOW TO SPEND 4 DAYS IN LONDON
+FINAL THOUGHTS ON SPENDING 4 DAYS IN LONDON

 However, I think that London in 4 days gives you a good overview of the city.
 I hope this post helps you focus on the best places to see!